jrmadsen/madthreading/README.md

 # madthreading
-A low-overhead, task-based threading API using a pool of C++11 threads (i.e. thread pool)
+A low-overhead, task-based threading API using a pool of C++11 threads (i.e. thread pool).
+It also features an extension for asynchronous execution using a thread pool.

 Madthreading is a general multithreading API similar to Intel's Thread Building Blocks but with a more flexible tasking system.
 For example, in TBB, task